Variable Valve Timing (VVT) – Benefits & Advantages Explained

 How Do I Reset The “Check Engine Or Service Engine Soon” Light?

-After you’ve properly diagnosed and fixed the problem that triggered the OBD trouble code.
-You can reset or clear the Check Engine, a number of different ways:
+So, after you’ve properly diagnosed and fixed the problem that triggered the Diagnostic Trouble Code (DTC).
+Then, you can reset or clear the Check Engine Light (CEL), a number of different ways:

 • You can just drive it and after a certain number of driving cycles, it will just clear by itself.